Speccery/StrangeCart-Doc/README.md

 https://atariage.com/forums/topic/306889-strangecart/

-## What is the StrangeCart
+## What is the StrangeCart?
-The project started as an experiment for the TI-99/4A home computer, first released in 1979: I wanted to both create a hardware cartridge for the TI-99/4A and wanted to make it simultaneously super flexible but also electronics wise very simple, essentially a single chip cartridge.
+The project started as an experiment for the TI-99/4A home computer, first released in 1979.
+I wanted to both create a hardware cartridge for the TI-99/4A and to make it simultaneously super flexible - but also electronics wise very simple, essentially a single chip cartridge.
 The enabling technology for this idea was to use a relatively fast ARM based microcontroller (MCU) as the main chip, and to implement cartridge functionality in software.

-Due to the software implementation, the cartridge and implement virtually all types of TI-99/4A cartridges in software, including the following features:
+Due to the software implementation, the cartridge can implement virtually all types of TI-99/4A cartridges in software, including the following features:
 - ROM memory support
-- GROM memory support (this is a TI specific slow but cheap at the time ROM chip)
+- GROM memory support (this is a TI specific ROM chip type, slow but cheap at the time, and also used to enforce vendor lock in)
 - Banked ROM memory support
-- Combined ROM and RAM support
+- Combined ROM and RAM support (minimemory cartridge)
 - System GROM override support

-In addition to those features, which existed also back in the hayday of the TI-99/4A, in the early 1980s - but not in a single cartridge, the StrangeCart also implements features which I don't think have been implemented before.
-The become possible due to coprosessing support, enabling the StrangeCart to run software in parallel to the TI-99/4A's main CPU.
-As examples of this, there are currently implemented:
+In addition to those features, which existed also back in the hayday of the TI-99/4A, in the early 1980s (but not in a single cartridge), the StrangeCart also implements features which I don't think have been done before.
+These become possible due to coprosessing support, enabling the StrangeCart to run software in parallel to the TI-99/4A's main CPU.
+Some examples are currently implemented:

-- A couple of simple demos, running on the ARM but displaying all output on the TI's screen
-- On board BASIC interpreter, implementing a most of the features of the original TI BASIC.
-Instead of running on the 3MHz CPU of the TI-99/4A in a double interpreter setup, the Basic is implemented in C++ running natively on the ARM.
-This makes the Basic up to a 1000 times faster from the original TI Basic
+- On-board BASIC interpreter, implementing a most of the features of the original TI BASIC.
+Instead of running on the 3MHz CPU of the TI-99/4A in a doubly interpreted fashion, the Basic is implemented in C++ running natively on the ARM.
+This makes the Basic up to a 1000 times faster from the original TI Basic.
+- Limited support for huge cartridges, up to 8 megabytes.
+The support is limited in that predictive memory paging is being used, and it does not work for all content.
+- A couple of simple demos, running on the ARM but displaying all output on the TI's screen.
+The Basic implementation has really taken the lead in my development in this project, and these early demos have remained just that, early demos.
 - Emulator of the TI-99/4A running on the StrangeCart.
 Yes, this is a bit strange.
 The point is that the StrangeCart can run TI software under emulation faster than the original TI-99/4A.
 At the time of writing the emulator works, but since input and output is not yet integrated with the home computer, this is still work in progress.
+This was more of a test to see what could be done.

 ## Technical background
 This is what I wrote in the opening message at the AtariAge thread: *The microcontroller has two ARM processor cores: one Cortex M0+ core and one Cortex M4F core.
 I am running them at 96 MHz.
 In my opinion the really cool thing about this setup and my proof-of-concept software is that the less powerful M0+ core alone is sufficient to serve the bus of the TI-99/4A in real time, leaving the M4F core free for other things.
 The two cores can communicate via shared memory.*